 They were sitting without touching, side by side on the couch watching the latest AI Studios blockbuster on the wallscreen.
 It was a Tuesday.
 Or a Wednesday.
 Molly was wearing something blue that submerged her in the blue glow of the room.

 A tremor passed through him.
-He stiffened, reached for her hand but she moved hers away.
+He stiffened, reached for her hand but she twitched and moved hers away.
 She had noticed that he had noticed, but no words passed between them.
 It wasn’t allowed, after all.
 Tomorrow she would go alone to the Exit Bureau, and then she would die.

 Unless she changed her mind.